serverlessworkflow/specification/use-cases/managing-ev-charging-stations/README.md

 ### System

-The system is an IoT device management workflow specifically designed for Electric Vehicle (EV) charging stations.
-It utilizes the Serverless Workflow DSL to automate the monitoring, management, and maintenance of EV charging units, ensuring they operate efficiently and are available for users.
+This use case focuses on managing Electric Vehicle (EV) charging stations using a serverless workflow.
+The system is responsible for handling various events related to the charging process, including card scanning, charging session management, and error handling.
+The system interacts with the EV power supplier's API to perform necessary operations like starting or ending sessions, locking and unlocking slots, processing payments, and handling errors.

 ### Actors

-- **EV Drivers:** Individuals who use electric vehicles and need charging services.
-- **Charging Station Operators:** Businesses or entities managing the charging stations.
+- **EV Owner:** The person using the charging station.
-- **IoT Devices:** Sensors and controllers in the charging stations that provide real-time data.
-- **Cloud Services:** External systems for storing data and providing analytics.
+- **Charging Station:** The physical unit where vehicles are charged.
+- **EV Power Supplier API:** The external system responsible for managing the charging process, slot availability, and session data.

 ### Goals

-- **Automate Charging Management:** Streamline the management of charging sessions, including starting, stopping, and monitoring.
+- **Automate Charging Station Operations:** Automate the process of handling charging sessions, from card scanning to payment processing and error management.
-- **Monitor Station Health:** Enable real-time monitoring of the charging stations to detect and address issues proactively.
-- **Enhance User Experience:** Provide seamless experiences for EV drivers while charging their vehicles.
+- **Improve User Experience:** Provide a smooth and efficient charging experience by ensuring slots are managed effectively and errors are promptly addressed.
+- **Ensure System Integrity:** Implement robust error handling to maintain service continuity and prevent misuse or unauthorized access.

 ### Preconditions

-- The workflow assumes that the charging stations are equipped with IoT devices that can send and receive events.
-- An appropriate cloud infrastructure is in place to handle the data from charging sessions and device statuses.
+- The charging station must be connected to the EV Power Supplier's network.
+- The card used for charging must be registered and valid.
+- The charging station has two available slots, each capable of handling one vehicle at a time.

 ## Scenario

 ### Triggers

-The workflow is triggered when:
+The workflow is triggered by two types of events:

-- An EV charging session starts.
-- An EV charging session ends.
+1. **Card Scanned Event:** Occurs when a user scans their card at the charging station.
-- The charging station reports an error.
+2. **Fault Event:** Occurs when the charging station reports an error or fault.

 ### Flow Breakdown

+#### 1. **Initialization:**
+   - Capture the event details and store them in the workflow context.

+#### 2. **Handle Station Events:**
+   - Depending on the event type, the workflow either attempts to manage a charging session or handles an error.

+#### 3. **Try to Get Active Session:**
+   - Check if there is an active session for the scanned card.

+#### 4. **Handle Active Session:**
+   - If a session is in progress, attempt to end it.
+If no session is in progress, try to acquire an available slot.

+#### 5. **Try to Acquire Slot:**
+   - If an available slot is found, start a new charging session.
+If no slots are available, make the station’s LED flicker red and end the workflow.

+#### 6. **Start Session:**
+   - Initialize a new charging session, lock the slot, and start the charging process.

+#### 7. **End Session:**
+   - End the charging session, process the payment, unlock the slot, and notify the user by flickering the LED.

+#### 8. **Handle Error:**
+   - Contact support, activate the red LED, and notify the system about the error.

 ### Visualization